Jake McCarthy Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves' 3.78 team ERA ranks third among all league pitching staffs.
+- The Braves have a 3.80 team ERA that ranks fourth across all league pitching staffs.

-- Braves pitchers combine to surrender 99 home runs (1.1 per game), the third-fewest in baseball.

-- In his most recent time out on Friday against the Chicago White Sox, the right-hander tossed seven scoreless innings while surrendering three hits.
+- In his most recent appearance on Saturday against the Chicago White Sox, the right-hander went six innings, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.